|

 separates them.

-They inhabit Northern and Central Argentina and can be seen in some
+They inhabit Northern and Central Argentina and can be seen in

-are shot and killed.
+alone they are shot and killed.

 This conure has been given many names due to their breeding